GSA/openacr/docs/CLI.md

 ## OPATs

 Current example OPATs that are tracked in this repository are in the `opat` directory.
+The directory includes a data table representation of all the OPATs with the ability to search them.

 OPATs: